 It’s true that the Etons and Harrows of this world sit well outside the budget of most of us, but there are plenty of schools that provide an exceptionally good education without charging exorbitant fees.
-Prices start at around £625 per month, and some schools also offer bursaries and scholarships.
+Some schools also offer bursaries and scholarships.

 Importantly, when it comes to schools, a low price doesn’t necessarily equate to low quality.
 It all depends what you are looking for.
 The most expensive independent private schools have lots of shiny facilities – Olympic-standard sports halls, professionally equipped theatres – costs that are passed on to to parents by way of hefty school fees.